pce-uw-jscript400/w3-mongo/readme.md

 * **Question:** What are the arguments for `Model.updateOne()`?

 * **Your Answer:**
+Filter - The selection criteria.
+Update - Your modifications
+Options - What else you may want to include

 * **Question:** The response you receive is _not_ the document you updated.
 What information is being represented here?
 Try replacing `Model.updateOne()` with the [Model.findOneAndUpdate()](https://mongoosejs.com/docs/api.html#model_Model.findOneAndUpdate) and see the difference in the result.

 * **Your Answer:**
+It added the placeholder text that we has added in title.

 * **Question:** This new method will return the _old document_ instead of the new one.
 What option can you add to your statement to return the new one?

 * **Your Answer:**
+You add add the option {new: true}

 * **Question:** Another field was updated when you ran this command.
 Which one was it?

 * **Your Answer:**
+Our Update at changed along with adding the new title.

 * **Question:** Take a look at the terminal window running your server.
 You are likely getting the following deprecation warning:
   ```